eric-downes/ethode/guide/guide.md

 the conversation would significantly benefit from their use.
-When we started this research, we actually did not set out to propose a new model or contend/debate any of the conventional wisdom, we just wannted to understand what the hell was going on.
+When we started this research, we actually did not set out to propose a new model or contend/debate any of the conventional wisdom, we just wanted to understand what the hell was going on.
 We were led to our model of Ethereum dynamics by the use of these tools.

 ## Pre-requisites